 Is the G Suite Business version worthwhile for companies?

 The cloud-based Google G Suite has many advantages, but it also has its limitations.
 How serious the disadvantages are depends on the company.
 Every company needs different software solutions depending on the industry, its employee structure, and its company culture.
 It is therefore important to consider whether or not the G Suite (formerly Google Apps for Business) is actually beneficial and simplifies work processes.
 In order to assist with this decision-making process, we compare the relevant advantages and disadvantages below.

 Advantages of the cloud-based platform

 The key feature of Google G Suite is the complete relocation of data storage and data processing to the cloud.
-This is what distinguishes it from Office 365, making it the ideal platform for location-independent teamwork and collaboration.
+This is what distinguishes it from Microsoft 365, making it the ideal platform for location-independent teamwork and collaboration.
 Employees who are constantly on the move for client meetings, conferences, or sales tasks, can stay up to date, have access to all data, and can participate in important meetings regardless of their location.

 Companies that allow employees to work from home are also guaranteed to stay up to date with G Suite.
 The same applies to companies that are spread across numerous locations or need to consult regularly with external partners, service providers, and clients.
 The communication platform with cloud storage space ensures that every active user, wherever they are based, has simultaneous access regardless if they’re using a laptop, a tablet, or a smartphone.